henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 : References: {{SCAP-AI}}

-## Vocabulary of Composite Information Elements {#CIE}
+## Vocabulary of Subject Information Elements {#Subjects}

-The content of every Composite Information Element is expressed by the mandatory and optional IE it can be composed of.
-The components of an CIE can have a cardinality associated with them:
+The content of every subject IEs is expressed by the mandatory and optional IE it can be composed of.
+The components of a subject can have a cardinality associated with them:

 * (\*): zero to unbounded occurrences
 * (\+): one to unbounded occurrences